scapes-studio/01-rarity-analyser-hackathon/README.md

 - [ ] Derive a rarity score for each attribute of each NFT item.
 Example: Property "Type", Attribute "Ape"; 24 of 10000 have this attribute/property combination; `rarity_score = 1/(24/10000) = 416.67`
 - [ ] Derive a rarity score for each NFT in the collection.
 The rarity score for each NFT is the **sum of all attributes**.
 - [ ] Account for missing `trait_type`s of an NFT.
+- [ ] Account for the `trait_count` of an NFT.
-- [ ] Calculate the Rarity Score for each token (SUM of all rare trait attributes / missing traits).
+- [ ] Calculate the Rarity Score for each token (SUM of all rare trait attributes / missing traits / trait counts).
 - [ ] Compute and store a `collection-rarities.json` file which can be exported for use elsewhere for the given collection.

 All of this can be done on a per collection basis and data can be stored in memory & exposed via a simple API that spits out the metadata + rarity score data for each token.
-I imagine something like this:
+I imagine something like this (doesn't have to be exactly this structure - just an example...):

 ```js
 // GET /api/0